2025-26 Call for Submissions

-The Winners are in!
+The 2024 Minnesota Poetry Prize Results are in!

 LEAGUE OF MINNESOTA POETS